The main way to run jobs on the Grid is by submitting a script with the

 bsub < runscript.sh

-runscript.sh file will then be run on the first available compute node that fits the resources requested on the command line, which supersedes anything inside the script file.
-And in the third example, the
+runscript.sh file will then be run on the first available compute node that fits the resource requirements listed on the command line, which supersedes any

-#BSUB -R "rusage[mem=4000]" # Memory pool for all cores #BSUB -M 4000 # Memory pool for all cores #BSUB -o hostname_%J.out # File to which STDOUT will be written #BSUB -e hostname_%J.err # File to which STDERR will be written #BSUB -B -N # Send email when job begins & ends/fails #BSUB -u firstname.lastname@example.org # NOTE! guest users you would need to use this option hostname
+#BSUB -R "rusage[mem=4000]" # Memory reservation for the job #BSUB -M 4000 -hl # Upper memory limit #BSUB -o hostname_%J.out # File to which STDOUT will be written #BSUB -e hostname_%J.err # File to which STDERR will be written #BSUB -B -N # Send email when job begins & ends/fails #BSUB -u email@example.com # NOTE! guest users you would need to use this option hostname

-In general, the script is composed of 3 parts.
+In general, a script is composed of three parts.

-#!/bin/bashline allows the script to be run as a bash script
+#!/bin/bashline allows the script to be run as a bash shell script

-#BSUBlines are technically bash comments, but they set various parameters for the LSF scheduler
+#BSUBlines are technically (bash shell) comments, but they set various parameters for the LSF scheduler

 #BSUB lines shown above set key parameters (Note: It is important to keep all